-This study indicates that we have lost much more fertile topsoil than the USDA has been estimating.
-Some soil experts have questioned the Proceedings study's methodology, but acknowledge that even if it is exaggerating the loss, we are still losing that A horizon at a troubling rate.
-And that causes numerous problems on and off the farm.
+that causes numerous problems on and off the farm.
 For one thing, if a field is to remain productive, the fertility benefits provided by a biologically-active A horizon need to be replaced somehow.
 In most cases, that means adding more petroleum-based fertilizer, which is already a major water quality problem when it escapes agricultural acres.
 And loss of carbon-rich soil means more greenhouse gas emissions.

 It doesn't have to be this way.
 Farmers throughout Minnesota and the rest of the Midwest are utilizing regenerative practices like no-till, cover cropping, managed rotational grazing, and diverse rotations to build back soil health and sequester carbon.
 In fact, recent scientific breakthroughs show that farmers have a much greater ability to send soil health trends in a positive direction than once thought.
-LSP's Soil Builders' Network initiative (page 27) is working with hundreds of farmers who are proving soil healthy practices can be practical and profitable.
+LSP's Soil Builders' Network initiative is working with hundreds of farmers who are proving soil healthy practices can be practical and profitable.

-But regenerative practices won't become

-enough of a norm to have widespread landscape impacts without public support.
+But regenerative practices won't become enough of a norm to have widespread landscape impacts without public support.
 For decades, government subsidies and tax-funded land grant research, along with market signals, have made raising corn and soybeans in an intensive, soil-damaging manner just about the only game in town.
-Stepping out of a monocultural, input-intensive system can be accompanied by significant financial risk.
+Stepping out of a monocultural, inputintensive system can be accompanied by significant financial risk.
 Converting to no-till and managing cover crops costs time and money.
 No wonder less than 15% of farmland in the upper Mississippi River watershed is managed using no-till methods, and under 3% of Minnesota crop ground is cover cropped any given year, according to estimates.

-That's why the provisions of the "100% Soil-Healthy Farming Bill," which LSP introduced in the Minnesota Legislature this year, are so critical.
+That's why the provisions of the "100% Soil-Healthy Farming Bill," which LSP introduced during the 2021 session of the Minnesota Legislature, are so critical.
 Studies and surveys show that once farmers have transitioned into a practice like cover cropping or no-till, they see higher yields, more profit, and resilient soils.
 But it takes a couple of years to go from good idea to practical, everyday field method.
 Bridging the gap to ensure that regenerative methods are profitable in the near term removes financial barriers that often limit farmers' ability to put in place long-term investments on the land.

 States like Indiana, Illinois, and Iowa have shown that public cost-share and grant programs can play a significant role in increasing the number of "soil smart" acres.
 They've committed to helping farmers bridge the innovation gap.
-It's time we did the same in other states, before the other two-thirds of the all-important A horizon ends up over the hill.
+It's time we did the same in other states, before the other two-thirds of the allimportant A horizon ends up over the hill.